Bankoga/golem/docs/config.md

 Each Golem config has the following properties:

+- Id: The primary type id of the golem.
+THIS IS NOT THE CONTAINER OR INSTANCE ID.
-- Name: The primary id, and semantic label for the module
+- Name: The semantic label of the type of golem.
+THIS IS NOT THE CONTAINER OR INSTANCE NAME.
 - Purpose: A description of what the module does at a high level within the cognitive matrix
 - Modules: The list of processing containers that define the skeletion of the cognitive matrix of the golem
   - ShapeToGroupsDicts: Used to indicate the shape of the groups in the stage. | N || *:InputShapeId || ? |